 3. I’ve used this cheery Knock Knock What to Eat menu pad for many a year.
 I flip it over and write my grocery list on the back and take it to the store with me.
 That way, if something on my grocery list is not available or too expensive, for instance, I can flip the list over to remember what meal I planned to use the ingredient in.
 This helps me choose an appropriate replacement.
 Because I have pulled my page off the magnetized pad, I use a magnetized clip to affix a week or two of menu pads at a time to the side of my fridge.
 You can find yourself a pad here in Canada and here in the United States.

-4. I have used my Nutrimill for many years.
+4. I have used my Nutrimill since 2009 (found my receipt!).
 I had to save up to purchase it.
 For the first many years I used it mostly to grind spelt berries for flour and organic corn for cornmeal.
 A couple or so years ago I quit grinding spelt in it as I went gluten-free to test my own body, when I was diagnosed with Hashimoto’s.
 These days I don’t bake as often (my kiddos are growing up and leaving home) but still grind rice, chickpeas, corn, etc. to make flours.
 You can check out a Nutrimill here in Canada and here if you live further South (actually even if you live in Canada, this one might save you money).

 7. I wasn’t going to buy myself a Vitamix.
 I didn’t have the money and felt I couldn’t justify it when my $100 blender worked fine.
 One of my former “Case Studies” (I had to do a number of Case Studies for my studies) actually gifted me with her Vitamix as she rarely used it.
 Lucky me!
 I use it up to several times a day so even though it was a gift to me I do think a good blender is worth saving up for if you are able (but don’t stress if a Vitamix is beyond your reach).
 You can purchase one here in the States and here in Canada.